osoml/pid4nfdi/content/authors/matthew/_index.md

   - Principal Investigators
 ---

 Matthew works at DataCite and is a principal investigator of PID4NFDI.
+Check [Matthew's ORCID record](https://orcid.org/0000-0001-7234-3684) for more information.